200-Week Moving Average Heatmap

 The 200-week MA grows monotonically in log space across nearly the entire price history.
 The few exceptions — brief flatlines in mid-2015, late-2018, and mid-2022 — are themselves cycle-bottom signals.
 A 1,400-day window is long enough to absorb any individual quarter; the MA can only flatline if the rolling window has dropped a higher-priced run from the back end while the front end has been treading water.
 That co-occurrence has only happened at cycle troughs.

 The MA can only accelerate to the “hot” bands when the front-end of the window is meaningfully higher than the equivalent prior-cycle prints rolling off.
-Late 2013 and late 2017 both saw four-week MA growth above 12%; April 2021 came close (just under 9%); November 2021 again did not quite reach the historical extreme threshold, and March 2024's pre-halving high passed without the MA's growth even reaching 6%.
+Late 2017 saw four-week MA growth run well above 12%; the spring-2021 surge ran above 10% into the extreme band; the November 2021 cycle top, by contrast, registered only in the moderate band, below the extreme threshold; and March 2024's pre-halving high passed without the MA's growth even reaching 6%.
+(The 200-week MA series begins in May 2014, so the 2013 top sits before this chart's rate-of-change pane.)

 One observation worth surfacing on its own: the 2024 cycle has yet to print a “hot” band.
 The 14 March 2024 pre-halving high registered around 4% / 4w — squarely inside the cool-mid band.
 The October 2025 ATH that followed printed at a rate of change in the same range.
 By the standard the prior three cycles set, that is a quiet cycle; an indicator that historically “flashed sell” at every cycle top has not yet flashed at this one.
 Whether that means the cycle has not topped or that the heatmap's calibration no longer fits the post-ETF era is the live question.
 We surface both readings — the price line and the underlying rate of change — so a reader can form their own view.

-The colour thresholds are not author-canonical.
+1. The colour thresholds are not author-canonical — so “hot” is implementation-dependent.
 PlanB's January 2019 framing — “depending on the month-by-month % increase of the 200 week moving average, a colour is assigned to the price chart” (reference page) — describes the colour mapping qualitatively.
-It does not publish exact percentage breakpoints.
-Different implementations therefore disagree about where late-cycle acceleration ends and the extreme band begins.
-We expose the underlying rate-of-change pane so a reader can compare the same date across implementations.
+It does not publish exact percentage breakpoints, so two implementations can colour the same week differently.
+Compare dates yourself against the rate-of-change pane; we expose it for exactly this reason.

-Slow by construction.
+2. It is a confirmation indicator, not a timing one — every signal arrives late.
 A 1,400-day window cannot react to a cycle change in fewer than weeks.
-The heatmap is a confirmation indicator, not a timing one — bottom prints sit on the cold band for months, top prints often spend multiple weeks on the warm bands before reversing.
+The November 2022 post-FTX low traded at roughly 0.7× the MA — the deepest below-200WMA print on record — yet the MA itself only stopped rising and flattened into the cold band after the price had already bottomed.
+At the top end, both the December 2017 and November 2021 peaks spent weeks in the warm bands before reversing.
+The chart confirms regimes; it does not call turns.
 Matt Crosby summed up the broader 2024 case in late 2025: long-cycle indicators “remained untested” this cycle (Crosby, Dec 2025).
-The 200WMA's silence is consistent with the category-wide silence of long-window cycle indicators.
+The 200WMA's silence is consistent with that category-wide silence.

-The Bitcoin cycle may no longer be a halving cycle.
+3. It assumes a four-year halving cadence — which 2024–2025 may have broken.
+The chart's entire historical edge rests on the cycle topping with a parabolic, MA-accelerating final leg.
+The March 2024 pre-halving high and the October 2025 all-time high both printed around 4% / 4w — the cool-mid band, not the hot band the MA reached at the 2017 top and the spring-2021 surge.
 Lyn Alden's reframing of the Bitcoin cycle as a global-liquidity cycle rather than a halving cycle (via Crypto Briefing, 2025) implies that the long-window cycle indicators built around the four-year cadence — this one, Pi Cycle, the Golden-Ratio Multiplier — may need recalibration as ETFs and regulation reshape the demand cycle.
-The 200WMA's silence in 2024–2025 is a data point in that direction.
+If the next top arrives without a hot MA, the heatmap will have missed its first cycle.

 Frequently asked